-On a miniscule level inside the fuel we observe an exothermic (exo = giving out; thermic = of heat) chain reaction, producing significant amounts of heat.
+On a miniscule level inside the fuel we observe an exothermic (exo = giving out; thermic = of heat) chain reaction, producing significant amounts of heat which can be harnessed.

 How it Works

 The fuel generates heat, then carbon dioxide gas is pumped through the reactor to take the heat away, and this hot gas then heats water to make steam.
-The steam is pushed through pipes at a pressure strong enough to drive a heavy turbine round, and it’s axle spins a generator in a magnetic field to create the electricity for distribution.
+The steam is pushed through pipes at a pressure strong enough to drive a heavy turbine round, and it’s axle spins a generator in a magnetic field to create electricity for distribution.

 Modern nuclear power stations use the same type of turbines and generators as conventional power stations.

 - Does not create carbon dioxide which is thought to exacerbate climate change

 - Produces small amounts of well managed waste